pshreyasv100/WebServicesCloudSystems/2/README.md

-### WebServicesCloudSystems assignment 1
+### WebServicesCloudSystems assignment 2
 ### Group 30
-- The repository contains the url shortner service implementation
+- The repository contains the code for second assignment

+- There are 2 services corresponding to to urlshortener and authentication

-- To run the service the app.py module needs to be executed <br/>
+- To run the urlshortener service the urlshortener_service.py module needs to be executed <br/>
+`$python urlshortener_service.py`

+- To run the authentication service the authentication_service.py module needs to be exectud <br/>
-`$python app.py`
+`$python urlshortener_service.py`

+Access endpoint for both <br/>
-The service can be accessed at http://127.0.0.1:5000
+url shortener service at  http://127.0.0.1:5000  <br/>
+authentication service at http://127.0.0.1:5001  <br/>